-Klub 21 – cozy, basement gay bar with brick and stone walls covered in local art that’s for sale.
+Klub 21 – cozy, basement gay bar in Prague with brick and stone walls covered in local art that’s for sale.
 It’s been a popular LGBTQ hangout for years offering up cheap beer, friendly staff, and free WiFi.

 Piano Bar – well-known gay bar in the Vinohrady neighborhood with a traditional Czech pub style atmosphere and local LGBT customers.
 The venue has a small stage for drag shows and performances, outdoor seating, and offers a mix of pop and Czech music as well as happy hour from 5-7pm.

 Prague Gay Clubs and Parties

 Club Termix – this gay club in Prague features a small dance floor, karaoke, darkroom, and an upstairs lounge area.
 Here you’ll find a local, young (20s-30s) crowd, affordable drinks, and friendly staff.
 It’s busiest on the weekends after midnight.
 Be cautious of pickpockets in the backroom.

 Club Termax – located in the Vinohrady district, this is one of the largest gay dance clubs in the Czech Republic.
 Open on Fridays and Saturdays, it has two bars, a wide variety of drinks, good music, and themed nights.

 Friends Prague – popular gay-friendly bar and dance club situated in Old Town has regular parties like Tuesday karaoke nights and other events.
 Enjoy free entry and happy hour every night until 9pm.